 A well-designed closet does more than just hold your belongings; it simplifies your daily routine.
 Before you start planning, take a quick inventory of what you need to store.
 Think about your habits.
 Are you a person who prefers to hang everything, or do you need lots of drawers for folded items?
 Do you have an extensive shoe collection that needs dedicated shoe storage, or delicate accessories that require special compartments?
 Your answers will shape a layout that works with your lifestyle, not against it, making it easier to find what you need and keep things tidy.

-Set Your Budget and Timeline
+Let’s Talk Budget and Timeline

 Let’s talk numbers.
 Setting a budget isn’t about limiting your creativity; it’s about guiding your choices toward what works best for you.
 The final cost of a custom closet is shaped by the materials, accessories, and features you select during the design process.
 Being upfront about your budget helps your designer recommend the best solutions to meet your goals without any surprises down the road.
 It’s also helpful to have a general timeline in mind.
 Knowing your financial comfort zone from the start makes the entire experience more enjoyable, and flexible financing options can also help make your dream closet a reality.

-Choose Your Materials and Style
+Find Your Style: Choosing Materials and Finishes

 Now for the fun part: making it look great!
 Your closet should be as beautiful as it is functional, and the materials you choose play a huge role in that.
 Think about the overall vibe you want to create.
 Are you drawn to the clean, bright look of white laminate, or the warm, traditional feel of a wood grain finish?
 The right closet colors and styles can make your closet feel like a natural extension of your bedroom or home.
 From the finish of the cabinets to the style of the drawer pulls, every detail contributes to a personalized look you’ll love for years to come.